 The digital database is the basis for a well-functioning BIM, and Stijn Lockefeer knows this too.
 "Such a library is essential for modelling or virtual building.
 Wilo products are now available to other parties involved in a new building.
 Of course, Wilo decides what is and what is not public.
 BIM can only really work properly if all those parties share their information in the same way.
 From design to supply chain, maintenance and service.
 The complete chain is necessary to successfully design a building digitally."

 "And to test in advance with simulations," adds Ralph Huysers.
 "And not in three dimensions, but in six.
-You can take weather influences, energy consumption and maintenance into consideration – therefore the complete life cycle.
-During the simulations, you can adapt and experiment to your heart's content, test materials, take sustainability into account.
-Provided that all data is available in real time."
+You can take weather influences, energy consumption and maintenance into consideration – the complete life cycle.
+During the simulations, you can adapt and experiment to your heart's content, test materials and take sustainability into account, provided that all data is available in real time."

 Both Wilo and Cadac are investing heavily in this business case.
 "We are on the same wavelength," says Ralph Huysers.
 "It does help that the Netherlands, England and Russia are the countries that make the most of BIM.
 Dutch builders are leading the way, as are the architects, because they are also active across borders.
 They see the huge projects, win assignments and realise that the construction needs to be different.
 As suppliers, we contribute, and Cadac is seriously working on digitalisation."